Poujhit/Chatzilla/README.md

-# Chat App
+# Chatzilla

-A Simple Private Chat Room Application made using React/Typescript and NodeJs.
+A Private Chat Room Application made using React/Typescript and NodeJs.

 ## Features

 - Users can create chat rooms on the go.
 - Simple login process.
 - All your chats are not stored anywhere.
+Even the chat rooms are not stored anywhere.
-- All your conversations are private and are tied to that particular room.
+- All your conversations are private and unauthorized users can't access it.

 ## About Me